AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-client/how-to-use-the-adobe-client-data-layer.md

 });
 ```

 Later, you'll learn how to trigger rules within Adobe Experience Platform Tags when a particular event is pushed to the data layer.
-Also note that the `event` key will _not_ be included in the computed state.
+Also note that the `event` key is _not_ included in the computed state.
 It receives special treatment by the data layer.

 ## Pushing events and data to the data layer